steschwa/git-blame.nvim/README.md

 > ```lua
 > vim.api.nvim_set_hl(0, "GitBlameTime", { link = "Label" })
 > ```

-This produces the output of the above screenshot.

 You can customize the output further by adding more rows or provider functions as needed, allowing for a flexible and tailored display of blame information.